 If you’re anything like me, potatoes are a delicious and large aspect of your food journey.
-They add so much to a dish and, of course, do just fine when served by themselves, for example, for breakfast, lunch or dinner!
+They add so much to a dish and, of course, do just fine when served by themselves, for example, for breakfast, lunch, or dinner!
 They need no help in impressing people when added to a dish.

 Plus, if they are added to a dish, rarely, if ever, does it end up being a bad addition.
 They have such a universal flavor and texture that they have few foods they don’t pair well with.

 Potatoes have been shown to improve heart health, bone health, blood pressure, digestion, inflammation, and so much more.
-They even contain a good amount of folate which is involved with DNA synthesis and repair, ultimately preventing the creation of cancer cells in the body caused by DNA mutations.
+They even contain a good amount of folate, which is involved with DNA synthesis and repair, ultimately preventing the creation of cancer cells in the body caused by DNA mutations.
 Read about more incredible health benefits of potatoes in this article.

-How to Make Pan-Roasted Potatoes?
+How to Make German Pan-Fried Potatoes (Bratkartoffeln)

 STEP 1: Slice your potatoes and place them in a bowl of cold water for ten minutes.
-Dice your onion and set aside.
+Dice your onion and set it aside.

 STEP 2: Heat the oil in a frying pan and set the stove on medium heat.
 Place the potatoes in the pan and leave to fry for about 8-10 minutes without touching them.